rikigigi/fortran_cloud/README.md

 # fortran cloud

 fortran module to easy implement a task distributer cloud like network in fortran using zeromq.
-There is a fixed node (the proxy) and a cloud of workers and work producers that can leave a and join the network at any time.
+There is a fixed node (the proxy) and a cloud of workers and work producers that can leave and join the network at any time.

 ## build instructions
 This program uses `iso_c_bindings`.